mreymann/mitempr/README.md

 ## TODOs

- - and many more things to fiddle with ;-)
+ - ... many more things to fiddle with ;-)

 ## Cross compiling